xpsi-group/xpsi/joss/paper.md

 multipolar magnetic fields.

-The numerical likelihood routines native to X-PSI are written in Cython [@cython2011], and are dependent on the GNU Scientific Library (GSL;
+The numerical likelihood routines native to X-PSI are written in Cython [@cython2011], and are dependent on the GNU Scientific Library [GSL,
-@Gough:2009).
+@Gough:2009].
 High-level object-oriented model construction is performed by a user in the Python language, as is the interfacing with sampling software.
 Low-level customisation is encouraged in the extensions, either directly in Cython or via calls to external C libraries.
 X-PSI is Unix source code